G Data Antivirus Review 2023: How Does It Perform?

-G DATA Total Security doesn't try to hide its power, like ESET, for example.
-Instead of concealing its complexity through submenus that only the most dedicated users would dare explore, G DATA plays with its cards on the table.
-For those less experienced in technical matters and only interested in boosting their security, G DATA Total Security's interface might be too much.
-If, on the other hand, you value the ability to fine-tune your computer's security, we think you'll be pleased with how intuitive G DATA had made this.
+Unlike ESET, G DATA doesn't try to hide its power.
+Instead of burying features in submenus, G DATA plays with its cards on the table.
+For those less experienced in technical details and only interested in boosting their security, G DATA's interface might be too much.
+On the other hand, if you want to fine-tune your computer's security, we think you'll be pleased with how intuitive the program is.

-Despite everything else, G DATA's user interface is too slow and, in our opinion, not exactly up-to-date when it comes to appearance.
-In terms of usage, we were more disposed to how other programs handled, so, we've deducted some points from G DATA.
+Still, G DATA's user interface is too slow and, in our opinion, not exactly up-to-date when it comes to appearances.
+In terms of usage, we preferred how other programs handled, so, we've deducted some points from G DATA.

-All G DATA packages come with basic security, real-time protection, and manual scans.
+All G DATA packages include basic security features, real-time protection, and manual scans.
 As a dual-engine program, G DATA utilizes its own engine as well as that of Bitdefender.
-This additional power helps the program exude confidence since Bitdefender received excellent ratings from independent testing labs.
+This additional power helps the program since Bitdefender received excellent ratings from independent testing labs.
 G DATA comes pre-installed with both engines, however, you can change this if desired.

-Manual scans can be found in the second option (from the left) in the dashboard's upper menu bar, "AntiVirus", under the category, "Manual virus check".
-Here, you'll find six scans, among them, "Computer check", which examines all local hard drives, as well as options for folders, files, removable media, rootkits and storage, as well as autostart.
+You'll find manual scans in the "AntiVirus" section (second option from the left) in the dashboard's upper menu bar.
+Go to "Manual virus check".
+Six scans are offered, among which is "Computer check".
+This examines all local hard drives and can be adjusted to check folders, files, removable media, rootkits, and storage, as well as autostart.

-There's also the option to automate and schedule scans, with G DATA offering considerable customization in both areas.
+It's also possible to automate and schedule scans, with G DATA offering considerable customization in both areas.
 For example, you can schedule a one-off, hourly, daily, weekly, or even monthly check-up.
 Beyond that, you can configure scans to launch when your system starts.
-In terms of analysis, you can add exceptions and configure what the program should do with infected files.
+In terms of analysis, it's possible to add exceptions and specify what the program should do with infected files.

 Real-time protection for a comprehensive defense

-In terms of real-time protection, you can independently toggle "BEAST" (behavior-based malware identification), "Exploit Protection" (guards against security weaknesses in software you've installed), "Deep Ray" (protects against unauthorized access), or "Ransomware Protection" (defends against crypto-Trojans that take your files hostage and demand a ransom for their "release") on and off.
+In terms of real-time protection, you can independently toggle several different shields.
+These include "BEAST" (behavior-based malware identification), "Exploit Protection" (guards against security weaknesses in software you've installed), "Deep Ray" (protects against unauthorized access), and "Ransomware Protection" (defends against crypto-Trojans that take your files hostage and demand a ransom for their "release").

-G DATA provides Internet and Phishing protection across all three of its paid packages.
-Browser protection is offered via dedicated extensions available for Google Chrome, Mozilla Firefox, and Microsoft Edge.
+All three of G DATA's paid subscriptions include Internet and phishing protection.
+Browser protection for Google Chrome, Mozilla Firefox, and Microsoft Edge is offered via dedicated extensions.
 The software also checks incoming and outgoing emails.

-You can select which emails should be checked when as well as what G DATA should do in the event that it identifies an infection.
+Select which emails should be checked when as well as what G DATA should do if it encounters an infection.

-With "BankGuard", G DATA also protects your online banking and digital transactions.
-This component automatically identifies Trojans, replacing any storage areas that are impacted.
-Apart from that, the software comes with protection against keylogging and the ability to choose which programs it should be activated for.
+With "BankGuard", G DATA protects your online banking and digital transactions.
+This component automatically identifies Trojans and repairs any impacted areas.
+Apart from that, the software comes with protection against keylogging and the ability to choose which programs it's activated for.

 Data shredding, or, deleting files so that they leave no traces on your device, can be performed by right-clicking on the file or folder in question and selecting the appropriate option.

-For Internet Security users and above, G DATA also comes with a firewall, with which you can keep unwanted guests from accessing your network.
-By default, this includes five levels of security, but can be user-customized, if desired.
+Internet Security subscribers get a firewall, which can be used to keep unwanted guests away from your network.
+By default, this includes five levels of security but can be user-customized, if desired.

 G DATA's firewall has different security levels.

-Parental controls, for limiting your children's access to the Internet, are also included.
-Administrators can easily create a new user and set rules for what sort of content they can and cannot access while surfing the Web.
+Parental controls that allow you to manage your children's Internet usage are also included.
+Administrators can easily create a new user and specify what content they can and cannot access.
 You can select broad categories to block, such as pornographic or violent content, or set a daily time limit for Internet browsing.
-During testing, sites that we had set to be blocked were not accessible, indicating that the parental controls are reliable.
+During testing, sites that we blocked were not accessible, indicating that the parental controls were reliable.

-Internet Security customers will also be able to take advantage of cloud backups, with which they can create encrypted backups of files stored on Dropbox, Google Drive, or DriveOnWeb.
+Internet Security customers can also take advantage of cloud backups to create encrypted backups of files stored on Dropbox, Google Drive, or DriveOnWeb.
 Total Security users get access to expanded backup features.

-With G DATA's parental controls, you can prevent your children from accessing specific types of content or websites.
+With G DATA's parental controls, you can prevent your children from accessing specific types of content or visiting certain websites.

 Total Security Features

-Customers of the Total Security package can create backups of an entire drive, saving them either to the cloud, or locally, on a PC or external storage device.
+Total Security subscribers package can back up entire drives either to the cloud or locally, on a PC or external storage device.

-This package also includes a password manager that works in tandem with a browser extension for Chrome, Firefox, or Edge/Internet Explorer.
-Using it, you can save logins, contact data, and notes, as well as automatically generate secure passwords.
-In comparison to dedicated password managers though, G DATA's is just a nice bonus.
-Should you be in the market for a password manager, be sure to check out our reviews of the best stand-alone solutions.
+This package also includes a password manager that works in conjunction with a browser extension (Chrome, Firefox, or Edge/Internet Explorer).
+With it, you can save logins, contact data, and notes, as well as automatically generate secure passwords.
+This is okay, but dedicated solutions, like those from our comprehensive password manager comparison, are better.

-G DATA's password manager is rather rudimentary, but still capable of performing the most important tasks expected of a password manager.
+G DATA's password manager is fairly basic, but capable of performing the most important tasks.

-Using the program's data encryption feature, you can add an extra password to sensitive information and files.
-In this way, entire storage devices, such as USB sticks, can be protected.
+Add an extra password to sensitive information and files with the program's data encryption feature.
+In this way, entire storage devices, like USB sticks, can be protected.

 You'll also get access to performance tuning and device control.
-The latter of these lets you select who can connect USB sticks, hard drives, or other devices to your PC or laptop.
-As such, you'll be able to prevent malware from being smuggled onto your system via external storage devices.
+The latter lets you select who can connect USB sticks, hard drives, or other devices to your PC or laptop.
+This helps prevent malware from being smuggled onto your system via external storage devices.

-With G DATA Mobile Security, you can extend G DATA's antivirus protection to your Android and iOS device.
-A Mobile Security license is included in each package starting with the Internet Security package; Antivirus customers will need to book Mobile Security at cost.
-A free version, Mobile Security Light, is also offered, but this only offers definition-based antivirus protection, lacking additional features (real-time protection, web protection, anti-theft protection, etc.).
+Extend G DATA's antivirus protection to your Android and iOS devices with G DATA Mobile Security.
+Licenses are included in every package starting with the Internet Security subscription; Antivirus customers will need to purchase Mobile Security separately.
+A free version, Mobile Security Light, is also available, but this only offers definition-based antivirus protection and doesn't have real-time protection, web protection, or anti-theft tools.

-In contrast to its desktop counterpart, the mobile app's design is rather basic, but this has the advantage that it is very easy to navigate.
-By tapping on the hamburger icon in the upper left, you can access the main menu, where all features are listed.
-Here, you can also configure virus scans, setting their frequency (in days), and whether your entire system should be scanned, or just installed apps.
+In contrast to its desktop counterpart, the mobile app's design is fairly basic, but this makes it easy to navigate.
+A tap on the hamburger icon in the upper left takes you to the main menu, where all features are listed.
+There, you can also configure virus scans, set their frequency (in days), and specify whether your entire system should be scanned, or just installed apps.

 Thanks to the software's web protection, you can prevent phishing attacks in Chrome and Firefox.
-Under Settings, you can find Wi-Fi protection, which prevents ARP-spoofing and plugs any security gaps in your network.
+The Settings area features Wi-Fi protection, which prevents ARP spoofing and plugs any security gaps on networks that you connect to.

-Optically speaking, G DATA's smartphone app has little in common with its desktop counterpart.
+G DATA's mobile app doesn't look like its desktop counterpart.

 An app lock is also included, which you can use to secure specified apps with an additional password.
-Biometric authentication can also be configured, however, the software lacks a 'camera trap'.
+Biometric authentication can also be configured, however, the software doesn't have a camera trap.

 Anti-theft protection and parental controls

-G DATA Mobile Security includes anti-theft protection, which allows you to lock or locate your phone whenever a change in SIM card is detected.
-In addition, you can set your phone to automatically ping its location when you have a low battery or to set off a warning signal if headphones are removed, the latter of which makes it possible to quickly identify an attempted theft.
+G DATA Mobile Security includes anti-theft protection, which allows you to remotely lock or locate your phone whenever a change in SIM card is detected.
+You can set your phone to automatically ping its location if its battery is low or to set off a warning signal whenever headphones are removed.
+This makes it possible to quickly identify an attempted theft.
 In the Action Center, you can manage your device, locate it, or remotely delete files.

-Parental controls in the mobile version offer a number of options for children and teenagers, such as the ability to block certain apps or configure usage limits.
-Perhaps the niftiest of these is the Panic Button: This is a widget on the home screen that will quickly inform the contacts you've linked to it about your location and that you're in an emergency.
+Parental controls in the mobile version offer a number of interesting options for children and teenagers.
+These include the ability to block certain apps or configure usage limits.
+The Panic Button is particularly nifty: With this home screen widget, you can quickly let the contacts you've linked know where you are and that you're in an emergency.

 G DATA offers mobile users a nice variety of anti-theft measures.

-G DATA impressed us with its powerful and intuitive desktop app, serving up a nice selection of features and customization options, without trying to hide them owing to their complexity.
-The mobile app gets our seal of approval as well owing to its equally strong palate of features.
+G DATA impressed us with its powerful and intuitive desktop app, serving up a nice selection of features and customization options.
+Thankfully, it doesn't hide them owing to their complexity.
+The mobile app also gets our seal of approval owing to its equally strong assortment of features.